mapbox/workshops/satellite-workshop/landsat-util-tutorial.md

 ## Find the imagery

-- Use https://remotepixel.ca/projects/satellitesearch.html to find the scene ids of the imagery you want eg. ` LC81410482013322LGN00`
+- Use https://remotepixel.ca/projects/satellitesearch.html to browse to Vishakapatnam
+- Open the latest image in the sidebar and shortlist the scene ids of the imagery with minimum cloud cover before and after the cyclone (October 2014) eg. before: `LC81410482013322LGN00` after:`LC81410482015056LGN00`